whitecr0wz/whitecr0wz.github.io/_posts/posts/2020-03-26-Easy-RM-to-MP3-Converter.md

 f.close()
 ```

-After the script is run, the application is started, click 'Cancel'
+After the script is run and the application is started, click 'Cancel'

 ![](/assets/img/Findings2/0.png)